kristinemlarson/gnssrefl/README_VEG.md

 *mp1mp2 p537 2020 1*

-If you RINEX file is stored at UNAVCO, just add the look option:
+If your RINEX file is stored at UNAVCO, just add the look option:

 *mp1mp2 p537 2020 1 -look True*